OpenClaw (Clawdbot) Visibility

 Responses generated by OpenClaw pass through **Akto Endpoint Shield** again for response guardrail validation.
 Metadata from both validation stages is sent to the **Akto Dashboard** for monitoring and visibility.

-After Clawdbot successfully connects to MCP Endpoint Shield, Akto Atlas can identify:
+After Clawdbot successfully connects to AI Endpoint Shield, Akto Atlas can identify:

 Akto Atlas provides visibility into OpenClaw activity through proxy-based request monitoring and event-based hook integrations.